 Several different tariffs apply at each container terminal.
 Terminal handling rates for the ship to shore works include different charges for:

-- Unloading a container, such as discharging a container from the vessel, move a container from the wharf to the container yard and subsequently load onto a chassis.
+- Unloading a container, such as discharging a container from the vessel, move a container from the wharf to the container yard and subsequently loading onto a chassis.

-- Uploading a container, such as lifting a container from a chassis to the container yard and subsequently move the container to the wharf and load onto the vessel.
+- Uploading a container, such as lifting a container from a chassis to the container yard and subsequently moving the container to the wharf and loading onto the vessel.

-Different charges apply to transshipment services, with a cargo handling fee applying for the discharge of the transshipment container from the inbound vessel and the move of the container from the wharf to the container yard, and the move of the transshipment container from the container yard to the wharf and load onto the outbound vessel.
+Different charges apply to transshipment services, with a cargo handling fee applying for the discharge of the transshipment container from the inbound vessel, the move of the container from the wharf to the container yard, the move of the transshipment container from the container yard to the wharf and loading onto the outbound vessel.

 A surcharge is imposed for handling containers, including dangerous goods demanding extra safety measures.
-Further surcharges apply in the case of specific containers containing cargoes demanding extra care, such containers classified as IMO containers including mass explosion hazard, or explosives with projection hazard, or radioactive substances and thus demanding the use of qualified handling personnel.
+Further surcharges apply in the case of specific containers containing cargoes demanding extra care, such as those classified as IMO containers including mass explosion hazard, or explosives with projection hazard, or radioactive substances, which demand the use of qualified handling personnel.